 - Cosmetology: There are many different cosmetology career choices, from hairdresser to nail technician to makeup artist.
 Train in as few as 10 months.

 Still gathering ideas?
-Try taking some of these practice tests.
+Try taking some of these skilled trades practice tests.
 It can be daunting to move on from a retail career when you have no college degree.
 But you’ve got the skills, the drive, and the determination to transition from retail to whatever new career awaits you.
-Good luck; you’ve got this!
+Good luck!